Kushala125/JOB-MARKET-INTELLIGENCE---DATA-ANALYSIS-/README.md

 ## SQL for Feature Engineering: Used to build complex metrics including seniority ratios, company market share, and hiring stability scores through Common Table Expressions and Window Functions.

-## Standardizing Job Seniority (Feature Engineering)This query is the foundation for all level-based analysis.
+## Standardizing Job Seniority (Feature Engineering): This query is the foundation for all level-based analysis.
 It uses logical mapping to clean inconsistent raw data into three standardized categories: Junior, Mid, and Senior.SQLSELECT
     CASE
         WHEN lower("job level") LIKE '%junior%'
           OR lower("job level") LIKE '%entry%' THEN 'Junior'